coreos/rpm-ostree/docs/build-chunked-oci.md

 However, it does not support common container-native workflows such as copying content from a distinct container image.

-The `rpm-ostree experimental compose build-chunked-oci` command accepts an arbitrary input container image, and synthesizes a bootc (ostree container) ready image from it.
+The `rpm-ostree compose build-chunked-oci` command accepts an arbitrary input container image, and synthesizes a bootc (ostree container) ready image from it.